gpauloski/bibtex-formatter/README.md

 * Entries are sorted by citation key.
 * The title and author tags are first in an entry followed by the remaining tags sorted by name.
 * Braces are used for tag content rather than quotes.
+* Capitalized words in title tags are wrapped in braces to preserve formatting.

 Learn more about the bibtex format at [bibtex.org](https://www.bibtex.org/Format/) and in this [nice summary](https://maverick.inria.fr/~Xavier.Decoret/resources/xdkbibtex/bibtex_summary.html).